 We take our coffee seriously BUT my son and daughter in law take their coffee very seriously.
 When they moved to South-East Queensland the search for good, Melbournesque brewers of fine coffee began.
 Last time I visited they took me for lunch to the delightful Seed Coffee Cafe in Ipswich, and I am happy to report that their search was an outstanding success!
 You can imagine their joy then when I served this Slow Cooker Spiced Coffee Beef as my contribution to family dinner during their most recent trip home.

 Coffee as a culinary ingredient adds such richness to dishes and has an amazing ability to enhance the flavours of its fellow ingredients.
-For example in this Coffee Marinated Skirt Steak from Sprinkles and Sprouts it brings out the earthiness of the brown sugar and maple syrup in the marinade to produce one of the tastiest and most tender pieces of steak I have cooked in a long time.
+For example in this Coffee Marinated Skirt Steak from Pack Momma, it brings out the earthiness of the brown sugar and maple syrup in the marinade to produce one of the tastiest and most tender pieces of steak I have cooked in a long time.

 I have been making my own spice rubs for some time.
 I love that you have more control of the flavours you love in your own mix.
 So when I read the recipe for Slow Cooker Coffee Rubbed Beef Brisket by Pack Momma and saw that she had added coffee to her dry rub I knew exactly what to do with the piece of brisket that was sitting in my freezer waiting for just the right moment.